-4. Consuming good fats is vital to weight loss.
+Consuming good fats is vital to weight loss.
 Putting good fats into your meals can actually encourage your body to release body fat.
-If you don’t eat good fats your body can enter a type of starvation mode that means it will try and hang on to your current fat stores (none of us want that!)
+If you don’t eat good fats your body can enter into starvation mode which means it will try and hang on to your current fat stores (none of us want that!)
 Good fats like avocado, olive oil, coconut oil, seeds, nuts are fantastic for you in moderation and again have minimal effect on your blood sugar levels.
-Make sure you are consciously thinking about pairing good fats with a lean protein for your meals.
+Make sure you are consciously thinking about pairing good fats with a lean protein for your afternoon meals.

 So if you want to lose weight and look fit and healthy all year round it may be time to change up what you are eating.
-Think of food as fuel, keep your body full of clean food, it will work more efficiently and help you burn more fat.
+Think of food as fuel, keeping your body full of clean food will make your body work more efficiently and help you burn more fat.

-The tips above will definitely help you lose those last few kg, but the thing that will help you the most is consistency.
+The tips above will definitely help you lose those last few kg, but the thing that will help you the most is consistency (not perfection).
 Doing the right things in terms of eating and training for a sustained period of time is the real key to success and maintaining a great body shape!